thymeleaf/thymeleaf/WHOS_USING_THYMELEAF_AGREEMENT.markdown

 ### 2. Conditions

-  * You must be entitled --in a way Thymeleaf considers proven enough-- by the Thymeleaf User to agree on this conditions on the User's behalf, .
+  * You must be entitled --in a way Thymeleaf considers proven enough-- by the Thymeleaf User to agree on this conditions on the User's behalf.
   * You will provide Thymeleaf with:
   	1. A copy of the official Thymeleaf User **logo** in a common digital image format (.svg, .png, .gif...), in high resolution.
+White background is preferred, if possible.
   	2. A brief **description** of the work you do with the Technology or how you use it, with as much detail as you wish, in no more than 100 words.
   	3. A **URL** your logo and/or description will link to from the Thymeleaf's website.
   * You grant Thymeleaf a worldwide, non-exclusive, royalty-free permission to display this logo and description at:
 	1. The _'Who's using Thymeleaf'_ section at the **Thymeleaf's website**.
 	2. **Presentations** about the Technology, used at events, websites, webinars, etc.
+  * Thymeleaf will never modify your provided logo or texts, other than to scale them to the right size in order to be displayed.
   * Due to space restrictions, Thymeleaf might decide not to include Your logo or description, or include only your logo (and not your description) in a Presentation.
 If that is the case, such Presentation will always include the URL of the _'Who's using Thymeleaf'_ section of the Thymeleaf website, where all logos and descriptions will be displayed.
   * In no case the logos and/or descriptions on the _'Who's using Thymeleaf'_ section of the website or Presentations will be displayed in any specific order at Your request.
 Thymeleaf, however, guarantees that all logos and descriptions in these sections will be displayed in the same size/proportion.
   * You understand and agree that Presentations may be uploaded to Presentation-sharing websites (like e.g. _slideshare.net_) and also downloaded from the Thymeleaf website by third parties.
 You also agree that Thymeleaf cannot be made responsible for the use these third parties make of your logo and/or description.